• Skip to primary navigation

 Chutneys, dips and kachumbars are favorites in every Indian family.
 These make any meal super delicious, flavorful and colorful.

-Every region has their own set of these and the recipes for these vary from household to household.
-From all the recipes, tomato chutney is a favorite in our house.
+From all the sides, tomato chutney is loved in our house.
 A delicious tangy chutney that is a great side for SO many recipes, tomato chutney is easy to make.

 This version is the one we enjoy.
 It is the recipe my aunt has been making for the longest time.
 She would make it for Rava Idli, but we now enjoy it with many recipes.